Lerc/canvas_tab/README.md

 My main motivation for making this was to develop an inpainting workflow, but I have also found it quite useful for scribble base images,

+This image shows a basic workflow where it simply sends the image back to itself and shows previews of the image and mask.
+The workflow is also embedded in this image.

 ![basic usage ](https://raw.githubusercontent.com/Lerc/canvas_tab/main/Canvas_tab_basic.png)

 I have been using the controlnet inpaint with a workflow like this.